Haydn-Martin/Haydn-Martin.github.io/_posts/2024-05-04-ML-in-the-Middle.md

 ### Costs

-Building an ML system costs money and other resources.
+Building an ML system requires resources.
 Medium-sized companies are often unable to commit these resources to something new that may or may not be financially beneficial.